-To log onto your computer and the Brookes network, you will need a password.
-To get your password, you should take a form of photographic identification (e.g – driving license or passport) and your employee number (P00xxxxx) to your nearest library or IT helpdesk and request a password to be created.
-If you are based at the Swindon campus or Bath site, your on-site IT Support team will assist you with this.
+To collect your Staff ID card you should take a form of photographic identification (e.g. driving license or passport) and your employee number (P00xxxxx) to your nearest IT Service Desk Point.
+If you are based at the Bath site your IT support team will assist.

 The telephone network at Oxford Brookes operates on an internal network.
 Your office phone or the phone you have access to use will have a unique four digit extension number.
 There is also a voicemail facility attached to each phone.
 To find out more about how to use the internal phone network, as well as how to set up a voicemail account, visit the phone directory.